-You’ve probably read about celebrities who’ve had cosmetic surgery, but do you know anyone who’s had plastic surgery to correct a deformity such as a cleft lip or acne scars?
+You’ve probably read about celebrities and supermodels having surgery done to enhance their breasts, nose, lips, etc. But, do you know anyone who’s had plastic surgery to correct a deformity such as a cleft lip, uneven breasts, large ears, or acne scars?
 Read on to find out about the different kinds of plastic surgery and what you should know before having it.

 What is plastic surgery?

-This type of surgery is also often done to change something about a person’s appearance that they don’t like; however, it is usually done to correct a deformity that someone is either born with or gets as a result of an accident.
-Examples of reconstructive surgery include repair of a cleft lip or scar from a burn.
-Reconstructive surgery can correct a defect and in some cases it can improve the function of a body part.
-An example of this is ankle surgery that might help improve a person’s ability to walk.
+This type of surgery is also often done to change something about a person’s physical appearance; however, it is usually done to correct a deformity that someone is either born with, develops as a result of medical treatment (like therapies for cancer), or gets as a result of an accident or injury.
+Examples of reconstructive surgery include repair of a cleft lip or removing a scar from a burn.
+Reconstructive surgery may not only correct the physical appearance of a defect but, in some cases, can also improve how the body part functions.
 Reconstructive plastic surgery can make a positive difference in a person’s life.

 Common types of Reconstructive Plastic Surgery: